 • Price.ru belongs to Rambler Co Holding)

 Social networking is of growing importance to e-merchants.
 More than 90% of Russian Internet users access social networks.
 The most active social media platforms are YouTube (85%), VKontakte (83%), WhatsApp (59%), and Instagram (51%)

-The amount and frequency of searches for a product or service should be analyzed prior to launching a campaign in Russia.
-Complementing Google Trends, Yandex can support search-engine optimization efforts: wordstat.yandex.ru
+The amount and frequency of searches for a product or service should be analyzed before launching a campaign in Russia.
+Complementing Google Trends, Yandex can support search-engine-optimization efforts: wordstat.yandex.ru

 The most prominent e-Commerce related events in Russia: